IIVIIIII/Abstractions/README.md

 ### [pitchShift]
 Basically just Cycling74's help file for the pitchshift object in an abstraction for convenience's sake.

-### [playPitchTime]
+### [playPitchDestiny]
 Generate a start message to be sent to a play~ object that will playback the loaded file at a determined pitch.
-Maintains set playback destination and adjusts pitch by changing playback duration.
+Maintains set playback duration and adjusts pitch by changing playback destination (note that the calculated destination may exceed the length of the file).

-### [playPitchLength]
+### [playPitchDuration]
 Generate a start message to be sent to a play~ object that will playback the loaded file at a determined pitch.
-Maintains set playback duration and adjusts pitch by changing playback destination (note that the calculated destination may exceed the length of the file).
+Maintains set playback destination and adjusts pitch by changing playback duration.

 ### [randEnv]
 Generate a pseudo random envelope with the general contour of an ADSR envelope.